agno-ai/docs/mirror/notification.md

-# Describes how to use notifications
+# How to use notifications

 ## For sending
 Call this when needed: